HobnobMancer/cazy_webscraper/README.md

 > `cazy_webscraper` version 1 is depracted.
 Please ensure you are using `cazy_webscraper` version 2 or newer.

+# Beta Version 2
+This release of `cazy_webscraper` is a beta release.
+The main component of `cazy_webscraper` (for the downloading of data from CAZy) is stable.
+Expanding the data set to incorproate data from UniProt, GenBank and PDB still require some work to workout all the remaining bugs.

+The documentation is being actively updated to match the new `cazy_webscraper` version 2.

+## New features in version 2:
+- **Faster scraping:** The entirtity of CAZy can be scraped in 15 minutes
+- **Retrieval of UniProt data:** UniProt accessions, EC numbers, protein sequences, and PDB accessions can be retrieved from UniProt and added to the local CAZyme database
+- **Addition of an API:** As well as retrieving data from the local CAZyme database via an SQL interface, `cazy_webscraper` can retrieved user-specfied data (e.g. the GenBank protein accession and EC number annotations) for proteins matching user-specified critieria.
+The extracted data can be written to a `JSON` and/or `CSV` file, to facilitate inclusion in downstream analyses.
+- **Caching:** Data downloaded from CAZy is not only parsed and written to a local CAZyme database.
+The raw data files are written to cache.
+Data can be scraped directly from a cache (ideal if CAZy updates during the retrieval of multiple datasets from the CAZy database).

+## Future work for version 2:
+- Fix any remaining bugs we can find (if you find a bug, please report it!)
+- Update the unit tests to work with the new `cazy_webscraper` architecture
+- Update the documentation
+- Create video tutorials

+## cazy_webscraper

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
 The code is distributed under the MIT license.

 `cazy_webscraper` retrieves protein data from the [CAZy database](https://www.cazy.org) into a local SQLite3 database.
 This enables users to integrate the dataset into analytical pipelines, and interrogate the data in a manner unachievable through the CAZy website.